YasanthaHennayake/react-redux-firebase-boilerplate/README.md

 This is project boilerplate for React, Redux & Firebase application.
 Created by Yasantha Hennayake

+Last updated on 7th January 2019

+## Frameworks and Packages Used

+### React
+Built with create-react-app

+### Redux
+To manage application level state

+### React-Redux
+React-Redux V6 is not reccomended as react-redux-firebase latest package has compatibility issues.

 ### CSS Framework
 Semantic UI React (https://react.semantic-ui.com).